XML RSS

 Resistance-Temperature Curves

-The thermistor resistance values are normally classified at a standard temperature of 25 °Celcius.
-B constant is the value calculated from the resistance values at 25 °Celcius and 85 °Celcius.
+The thermistor resistance values are normally classified at a standard temperature of 25 °C. B constant is the value calculated from the resistance values at 25 °C and 85 °C.

 Most NTC type manufacturers provide tables of either resistance or resistance-ratio versus temperature for each of the material systems that they offer in their respective product lines.
 Often the manufacturer will also provide the coefficients for the various parts equations in order to assist the designer or user to interpolate the R-T data.